Start your education PR activity by learning more about the journalists working in the education sector and what they focus on.

 John told us the best ways to contact him and his team and the key focus areas.
 Check the 5-minute recording.

-Education and Families Editor, The Sunday Times
+Education and Family Editor, The Sunday Times

-Sian is the Education and Families Editor at The Sunday Times and regularly appears on radio and television commenting on education and parenting issues.
+Sian is the Education and Family Editor at The Sunday Times and regularly appears on radio and television commenting on education and parenting issues.
 She also co-authored the book Body Clocks.
 Sian recently wrote on parenting advice, higher education, and legal news.

 Gain more insight into The Sunday Times, what Sian is interested in and the best times to contact the team.
 See the 5-minute preview here.